 Life’s Good Day (Korea)

 On the second Friday of every even month, LG Electronics operates Life’s Good Day at company cafeterias across Korean business sites.
 On the event day, company cafeterias offer a reduced price menu, and the employees who choose that menu pay the original price and donate the difference.
 The fund raised through Life’s Good Day events is directed to helping children from underprivileged backgrounds and supporting free lunch programs.
-Launched in 2011, the Life’s Good Day program will be expanded to new business sites (Incheon Campus and Gangnam R&D Center) in 2014.
+Launched in 2011, the Life’s Good Day program was expanded to new business sites (Incheon Campus and Gangnam R&D Center) in 2014.
 In 2014, more than 83,000 employees participated to support children waiting for adoption, welfare centers for the disabled, and soup kitchens for homeless people.

 Salary Rounding Fund & Executive Fund (Korea)

 LG Electronics makes diverse efforts to create a corporate culture and environment that encourages employees to make donations in their everyday lives.
 One of these programs is the Salary Rounding Fund, which is raised by voluntary participation of more than 96% of LGE Korea employees who donate less than KRW 1,000 from their monthly salaries.
 In 2013, the fund was directed to emergency disaster relief efforts for the victims of a typhoon that ravaged the Philippines.

 Launched in 2004, the Executive Contribution Fund is another employee donation program operated with the participation of about 80% of LGE Korea executives.
 In 2014, the fund was used to support health awareness campaign in Asia and the LG Hope Vaccination in Ethiopia.